Brandon E. Gibb, Ph.D.

 Claire Foster received her B.A. in psychology from Cornell University.
 She joined the BMDI as a graduate student in the Fall of 2017.
 Her research interests focus primarily on proximate mechanisms of development, and the processes through which disparate developmental trajectories arise early in life.
 In particular, she is interested in examining the processes through which environmental factors, such as parental symptomology and parenting behavior, may increase risk for depression in children by impacting early social learning and attentional patterns in infancy and early childhood.

 Holly Kobezak received her B.A. in psychology from Montclair State University in 2018 and joined the BMDI as a lab manager during the summer of 2019.
-She is interested in using multiple levels of analysis to explore mechanisms through which risk for internalizing psychopathology, such as depression and anxiety, develops during the first few years of a child's life.
-After her time as a lab manager, she hopes to pursue a Ph.D. in either Clinical or Developmental Psychology.
+She is interested in using multiple levels of analysis to explore mechanisms through which risk for internalizing psychopathology develops during infancy, childhood, and adolescence.
+After her time as a lab manager, she hopes to pursue a Ph.D. in Clinical Psychology.